mshafat/allthrusmartphone.xyz/content/blog/reviews/wayne_crowe_olsp_in-depth_review.md

 ## Do I Recommend OLSP?
 At the begining I said I have a *soft* feeling for OLSP, because it introduced me Affiliate Marketing for the first time, otherwise I would never know the good, bad and ugly world of affiliate marketing and couldn't meet so many awesome people and marketers around the world.
 So I recommend OLSP, but I would recommend it *softly*.
 What I mean, I would only recommend it to people interesting in Biz Opp.
-You can learn affiliate marketing by promoting OLSP as a business opportunity.
+You can learn affiliate marketing by promoting OLSP as a business opportunity, I learned a lot from it.
 But understand that to make good money from it and unlock 2nd tier commission, you have to invest in mega builders or team builders.
 If you are the type of person, then go ahead and [join OLSP](https://olspsystem.com/join/794916).
-But if you are like me, who is not biz opp type person but interested in learning affiliate marketing to make money online as a side hustle and even from your smartphone, then I have a **[clarity doc](https://rebrand.ly/clarity-doc)** for you where I described how I am doing the business at present and how you can do it the right way.
+But if you are like me, who is not biz opp type person but interested in learning affiliate marketing to make money online as a side hustle and even from your smartphone, then I have a **[clarity doc](https://rebrand.ly/clarity-doc-ats)** for you where I described how I am doing the business at present and how you can do it the right way.